zf-fr/zfr-rest/docs/annotation-mapping-reference.md

 ### Resource

 This annotation is used to define the resource's mapping.
-This annotation can only be used at class level.
+This annotation can be used at class level and property level.

 *Required attributes:*